mjasinski007/terraform-aws-edge-esx-demo01/README.md

 }
 ```

-- In order to use remote site where `ova` template is located, do some chnages in the `vmaware_esxi.tf` file:
+- In order to use remote site where `ova` template is located (e.q S3 bucket), do some chnages in the `vmaware_esxi.tf` file:

 ```hcl
 data "vsphere_ovf_vm_template" "edge_ova" {